 Published by the Academy, this series serves as the basis of questions that appear on the exam.
 Set a schedule and stick to it; reading all 13 volumes will take you a full year.
-Leading up to the exam, it can also be helpful to review the pictures, illustrations and pathology slides.
+Find reading schedules designed to cover the entire BCSC series from July to February in the YO Info section of aao.org (www.aao.org/young-ophthalmologists/yo-info/article/first-year-resident-reading-guide).
+Leading up to the exam, it can also be helpful to review the pictures, italicized terms, illustrations and pathology slides.
 Finally, use the questions at the end of each book to gauge your understanding of the material.
-The series is available in print or e-book.
+Get the series in print or e-book format.

 This online question bank offers thousands of quality test questions spanning all subspecialties.
 Its editors add to the database of questions often and actively manage the site and respond to specific issues raised about questions.
 You can monitor your performance by subspecialty and compare yourself with your peers.
 Use the site’s tutor mode or sit for a full-length mock exam — or anything in between.